QuentinRa/blog.quentinra.dev/programming-languages/web/others/extensions/index.md

 <details class="details-e">
 <summary>popup.html</summary>

-This is page as you would create
+This is an [HTML](../../html/index.md) page as you would create for websites.

 ```html!
 <html lang="en">